codalnest/files/lgc.md

 (f) Candidates for the Sangguniang kabataan must be at least fifteen (15) years of age but not more than twenty-one (21) years of age on election day.

-SECTION 40.
+Section 40.
 Disqualifications. - The following persons are disqualified from running for any elective local position:

 (a) Those sentenced by final judgment for an offense involving moral turpitude or for an offense punishable by one (1) year or more of imprisonment, within two (2) years after serving sentence;